 It’s been a wonderful day in Plovdiv; we’ve been gallivanting about the oldest continuously inhabited city in Europe (dating as far back as 6,000 BC!) without a care in the world.

-After staying up until 3am last night in Sofía trying to (they never played our song!) karaoke with the locals at Versus, we all passed out for about 4-5 hours before rising again, oddly all without alarms to wake us up, to catch the hourly morning buses to Plovdiv.
+After staying up until 3am last night in Sofía trying to (they never played our song!) karaoke with the locals at Versus, we all passed out for about 4-5 hours before rising again, all without alarms to wake us up thanks to jet lag, to catch the hourly morning buses to Plovdiv.

 We took a cheap 10 minute cab ride up north for 5-6 lev, to the Central Bus Station.
 There we bought 8 last minute tickets at Booth #13 for 14 lev each, catching the 10am bus on Platform #6.
 FYI, they do not take credit cards here (or most other places in Bulgaria for that matter).